PersonalAccountOrg/HighlyAvailableWebApplication/README.md

 * Use Amazon Elastic File System (Amazon EFS) to provision a shared storage layer across multiple Availability Zones for the application tier, powered by Network File System (NFS).
 * Create a group of web servers that automatically scales in response to load variations to complete the application tier.

-### TASK 1.1: NAVIGATE TO THE CLOUDFORMATION CONSOLE
+### TASK 1: NAVIGATE TO THE CLOUDFORMATION CONSOLE
 At the top of the page, in the unified search bar, search for and choose CloudFormation.
 The CloudFormation page is displayed.

 #### TASK 1.2: CREATE THE CLOUDFORMATION STACK
-Choose Create stack .
- Note: If the console starts you on the Stacks page instead of the Amazon CloudFormation landing page, then you can get to the Create stack page in two steps.

-Choose Create stack  .

-Choose With new resources (standard) .

-The Create Stack page is displayed.

-Configure the following:
-Select Template is ready.
-Select Amazon S3 URL.
-Copy the Task1TemplateUrl value from the left side of these lab instructions and paste it in the Amazon S3 URL text box.
-Choose Next .
-The Specify stack details page is displayed.
+Run this:

+`sam build -t 01-StartTemplate.yaml`

+`sam deploy -g -t 01-StartTemplate.yaml`

-Set the Stack name as VPCStack.
+* Set the Stack name as VPCStack

-Leave the Parameters set to the default values.
+* Leave the Parameters set to the default values.

-Choose Next .

-The Configure stack options page is displayed.
-You can use this page to specify additional parameters.
-You can browse the page, but leave settings at the default values.

-Choose Next .
-The Review page is displayed.
-This page is a summary of all settings.

-At the bottom of the page, choose Submit .
-The stack details page is displayed.

- While the stack is being created, it’s listed on the Stacks page with a status of CREATE_IN_PROGRESS.

-Choose the Stack info tab.

-Occasionally choose the console refresh  .

-Wait for the Stack status to change to  CREATE_COMPLETE .

- Note: This Stack can take up to 5 minutes to deploy the resources.
+* This Stack can take up to 5 minutes to deploy the resources.

-TASK 1.3: VIEW CREATED RESOURCES FROM THE CONSOLE Choose the Resources tab.
- The list shows the resources that are being created.
-CloudFormation determines the optimal order for resources to be created, such as creating the VPC before the subnet.

-Review the resources that were deployed in the stack.

-Choose the Events tab and scroll through the list.

- The list shows (in reverse order) the activities performed by CloudFormation, such as starting to create a resource and then completing the resource creation.
-Any errors encountered during the creation of the stack is listed in this tab.

-Choose the Outputs tab.

-Review the key value pairs in the Outputs section.
-These values may be useful in later lab tasks.

- Congratulations!
-You have learned to configure the stack and created all of the resources using the provided CloudFormation template.

-Task 2: Create an Amazon RDS database
+### Task 2: Create an Amazon RDS database
 In this task, you deploy a highly available database for use by WordPress.

-TASK 2.1: NAVIGATE TO THE AMAZON RDS CONSOLE
-At the top of the page, in the unified search bar, search for and choose RDS.
+* At the top of the page, in the unified search bar, search for and choose RDS.
 The Amazon RDS console page is displayed.

-TASK 2.2: CREATE A NEW AMAZON AURORA DATABASE
-In the left navigation pane, choose Databases.
+* In the left navigation pane, choose Databases.

-Choose Create database .

-The Create database page is displayed.
+* Choose **Create database**

-In the Choose a database creation method section, select  Standard create .
+* In the Choose a database creation method section, select  **Standard create**

-In the Engine options section, configure the following:
+* In the Engine options section, configure the following:

-For Engine type, select Aurora (MySQL Compatible).
+    * For Engine type, select Aurora (MySQL Compatible).

-In the Templates section, select Production.
+    * In the Templates section, select Production.

-In the Settings section, configure the following:
+* In the Settings section, configure the following:

-For DB cluster identifier, enter MyDBCluster
+    * For DB cluster identifier, enter MyDBCluster

-For Master username, enter admin
+    * For Master username, enter admin

-For Master password, paste the LabPassword value from the left side of these lab instructions.
+    * For Master password, paste the LabPassword value from the left side of these lab instructions.

-Confirm master password, paste the LabPassword value from the left side of these lab instructions.
+    * Confirm master password, paste the LabPassword value from the left side of these lab instructions.

-In the Instance configuration section:
+* In the Instance configuration section:
-For DB instance class, select Burstable classes.
+    * For DB instance class, select Burstable classes.
-For instance type, select db.t3.medium.
+    * For instance type, select db.t3.medium.

-In the Availability & durability section, for Multi-AZ deployment, select Create an Aurora Replica or Reader node in a different AZ.
+* In the Availability & durability section, for Multi-AZ deployment, select Create an Aurora Replica or Reader node in a different AZ.

-In the Connectivity section:
+* In the Connectivity section:

-For Virtual private cloud (VPC), select LabVPC.
+    * For Virtual private cloud (VPC), select LabVPC.

-For DB subnet group, select labdbsubnetgroup.
+    * For DB subnet group, select labdbsubnetgroup.

-For Public access, select No.
+    * For Public access, select No.

-For VPC security group, select Choose existing.
+    * For VPC security group, select Choose existing.

-For Existing VPC security groups:
+* For Existing VPC security groups:

-Select xxxxx-RDSSecurityGroup-xxxxx.
+    * Select xxxxx-RDSSecurityGroup-xxxxx.

-To remove the default security group, choose the X.
-Expand the  Additional configuration section and configure the following:
+* Expand the  Additional configuration section and configure the following:

-Database port: Leave the configuration at the default value.
+    * Database port: Leave the configuration at the default value.

-In the Monitoring section, deselect Enable Enhanced monitoring.
+    * In the Monitoring section, deselect Enable Enhanced monitoring.

-Scroll to the bottom of the page and expand the main  Additional configuration section.
+* Scroll to the bottom of the page and expand the main  Additional configuration section.
 In the Database options section:

-For Initial database name, enter WPDatabase
+    * For Initial database name, enter WPDatabase*

-In the Encryption section, deselect Enable encryption.
+    * In the Encryption section, deselect Enable encryption.

-In the Maintenance section, deselect Enable auto minor version upgrade.
+    * In the Maintenance section, deselect Enable auto minor version upgrade.

-In the Deletion protection section, deselect Enable deletion protection.
+    * In the Deletion protection section, deselect Enable deletion protection.

-Scroll to the bottom of the screen and choose Create database .
+* Scroll to the bottom of the screen and choose Create database.
 On the Suggested add-ons for mydbcluster pop-up window, choose Close

- Note: Your Aurora MySQL DB cluster is in the process of launching.
+ **Note:** Your Aurora MySQL DB cluster is in the process of launching.
 The cluster you configured consists of two instances, each in a different Availability Zone.
 The Amazon Aurora DB cluster can take up to 5 minutes to launch.
 Wait for the mydbcluster status to change to Available.
 You do not have to wait for the availability of the instances to continue.

- Expected service output:

- Successfully created database mydbcluster

 Choose View connection details displayed on the success message border to save the connection details of your mydbcluster database to a text editor.

-On the Connection details to your database mydbcluster pop-up window, choose Close .
+On the Connection details to your database mydbcluster pop-up window, choose Close.

-TASK 2.4: COPY DATABASE METADATA
+#### TASK 2.1: COPY DATABASE METADATA

-In the left navigation pane, choose Databases.
+* In the left navigation pane, choose Databases.

-Choose the mydbcluster link.
+* Choose the mydbcluster link.

-Choose the Connectivity & security tab.
+* Choose the Connectivity & security tab.

-Copy the endpoint value for the Writer instance to a text editor.
+* Copy the endpoint value for the Writer instance to a text editor.

- Note: To copy the Writer instance endpoint, hover on it and choose the copy  icon.
+    **Note:** To copy the Writer instance endpoint, hover on it and choose the copy  icon.

-Choose the Configuration tab.
+* Choose the Configuration tab.

-Copy the Master username value to a text editor.
+* Copy the Master username value to a text editor.

-For Master password, use the LabPassword value from the left side of these lab instructions.
+* For Master password, use the LabPassword value from the left side of these lab instructions.

-In the left navigation pane, choose Databases.
+* In the left navigation pane, choose Databases.

-Choose the mydbcluster-instance-x writer instance link.
+* Choose the mydbcluster-instance-x writer instance link.

-Choose the Configuration tab.
+* Choose the Configuration tab.

-Copy the DB name value to a text editor.
+* Copy the DB name value to a text editor.

- Additional information: WordPress uses its database to store articles, users, and configuration information.
+**Additional information:** WordPress uses its database to store articles, users, and configuration information.

- Congratulations!
-You have successfully created a highly available & fully managed relational database across those availability zones using Amazon RDS.

-Task 3: Create an Amazon ElastiCache for Memcached
+### Task 3: Create an Amazon ElastiCache for Memcached
 In this task, you create a database caching layer using Amazon ElastiCache.
 This provides a cache around the database for frequently run queries, improving HTTP response time performance and reducing strain on the database instantiated in the previous task.

-TASK 3.1: NAVIGATE TO THE AMAZON ELASTICACHE CONSOLE At the top of the page, in the unified search bar, search for and choose ElastiCache.
+#### TASK 3.1: NAVIGATE TO THE AMAZON ELASTICACHE CONSOLE
+At the top of the page, in the unified search bar, search for and choose ElastiCache.
 The Amazon ElastiCache page is displayed.

-TASK 3.2: CREATE THE AMAZON ELASTICACHE CLUSTER
+#### TASK 3.2: CREATE THE AMAZON ELASTICACHE CLUSTER
 In the left navigation pane, under Resources, choose Memcached caches.

 Choose Create Memcached cache .